 Yesss we did it!!!
 Living Aleppo won an ADCN Award!!!!!
 So glad that we were able to tell all these beautiful, but also sad stories of people from Aleppo.
-Hopefully we opened lots of eyes for the effects of this terrible war.
+Hopefully we opened lots of eyes to the effects of this terrible war.

 About Living Aleppo